Failing Roof Beams

 We Heard A Sound From The Sun Porch

-Another "add-on" to the original Streng Roof Beam projection led to dry rot.
+Another "add-on" exterior beam to the original Streng Roof Beam projection led to dry rot.
 It doesn't matter how good the connection or how strong the connector; eventually, dry rot decay will leave the wood unable to support it.
-Here, the additional exterior roof beam was joined via a simple butt joint "secured" with a small metal plate and large bolts.
+Here, the additional exterior beam was joined to the original roof beam via a simple butt joint "secured" with a small metal plate and large bolts.
 I suspect there was already dry rot in the existing roof beam when it was attached.
 The unprotected connection only served to give dry rot greater access to food and water.
 Once structural integrity was compromised, the weight of the addition pulled it down.

 Probably Not The End Of These Stories . . .